top of page

 Photo: Notafly, License (CC BY-SA 3.0)

-● Commonly found washed up on beaches, releasing a foul odor unpleasant to beachgoers
+● Tolerant of various water conditions and commonly found washed up on beaches, releasing a foul odor unpleasant to beachgoers.

-● Fouling of shellfish beds leads to smothering of many commercially fished species
+● Fouling of shellfish beds leads to smothering of many commercially fished species.

 Green Fleece, Dead Man’s Fingers (Codium fragile)